MokitaNetwork/Aether/docs/core/proto-docs.md

 ### Period
-Period stores the specified start and end dates, and the inflation, expressed as a decimal representing the yearly APR of KAVA tokens that will be minted during that period
+Period stores the specified start and end dates, and the inflation, expressed as a decimal representing the yearly APR of AETH tokens that will be minted during that period

 | Field | Type | Label | Description |